ga4gh/data-security/AAI/AAIConnectProfile.md

 Broker to utilize ERACommons and other identity resources.

-A Data Owner should be able to, based on an Identity from an Identity Provider, express some sort of [permissions](#ga4gh-jwt-format) via the Clearinghouse Claims.
-It is the responsibility of the Data Owner to provide these permissions to their OIDC Claim Clearinghouse to be expressed claims within a standard /userinfo process for downstream use.
+A Data Owner should be able to, based on an Identity from an Identity Provider, express some sort of [permissions](#ga4gh-jwt-format) via the Claim Clearinghouse GA4GH claims.
+It is the responsibility of the Data Owner to provide these permissions to their Claim Clearinghouse to be expressed claims within a standard /userinfo process for downstream use.

 It is possible that the IdPs might have special claims.
-The OIDC Claim Clearinghouse being operated by the Data Owner should be "looking" for those claims and incorporating them, if desired, into the claims that it eventually sends to the user.
+The Claim Clearinghouse being operated by the Data Owner should be "looking" for those claims and incorporating them, if desired, into the claims that it eventually sends to the user.

-A data owner is expected to maintain the [operational security](https://github.com/ga4gh/data-security) of their OIDC Claim Clearinghouse Server and hold it to the GA4GH spec for [operational security](https://github.com/ga4gh/data-security).
+A data owner is expected to maintain the [operational security](https://github.com/ga4gh/data-security) of their Claim Clearinghouse server and hold it to the GA4GH spec for [operational security](https://github.com/ga4gh/data-security).
 It is also acceptable to align the security to a known and accepted framework such as NIST-800-53, ISO-27001/ISO-27002.